siddig-m/U.S-Health-Insurance-Regression-Analysis/README.md

 ## What it does

- This project analyzes a dataset containing basic health information on 1338 medical patients and the charges billed to their insurance companies for that particular year (Dataset: [link](https://www.kaggle.com/mirichoi0218/insurance)).
+ This project analyzes a [dataset](https://www.kaggle.com/mirichoi0218/insurance) containing basic health information on 1338 medical patients and the charges billed to their insurance companies for that particular year.
 The report will begin by analyzing the basic relationship between variables, looking for significant insights both visually and statistically.
 Using the knowledge attained from the data analysis, a multiple regression linear model will be constructed for the purpose of predicting future charges to insurance companies based on the variables in the data set.

 ## Challenges I ran into